 The overkill backfire effect is a cognitive bias that causes people to reject arguments that they think are too complex, in favor of arguments that are easy for them to understand.
-Often, this means that past a certain point, presenting additional evidence in support of your argument can actually make people less likely to accept it.
+Accounting for this bias is important, because it means that past a certain point, presenting additional evidence in support of your argument can actually make people less likely to accept it.

-In the following article, you will learn why people are susceptible to this effect, and how you can reduce the risk of them being influenced by it when you present an argument.
+In the following article, you will learn why people are susceptible to the overkill effect, and how you can reduce the risk of them being influenced by it when you present them with an argument.

-Since the overkill effect represents a situation where an attempt to change someone’s opinion by providing them with information ends up backfiring, it is a type of a backfire effect, which is a cognitive bias that causes people to strengthen their support for their original belief when they are faced with evidence that suggests that those beliefs are wrong.
+Since the overkill effect represents a situation where an attempt to change someone’s opinion by providing them with new information ends up backfiring, it is considered to be a subtype of the backfire effect, which is a cognitive bias that causes people to strengthen their support for their original belief when they are faced with evidence that suggests that those beliefs are wrong.